iomesh/docs/docs/advanced-functions/multiple-cluster-management.md

 |`iomesh`|Management cluster| k8s-woker-{0~2} |`iomesh-system`|
 |`iomesh-cluster-1`| Independent storage pool|k8s-woker-{3~5}|` iomesh-cluster-1`|

->_Note_:
+>_Note_: To expand an IOMesh cluster into multiple clusters, refer to the following to configure node affinity for the existing IOMesh cluster, that is, the management cluster, and apply modifications through `helm upgrade`.

-> For multiple cluster deployment, both custom and offline installation are suitable.
-For [online custom installation](../deploy-iomesh-cluster/install-iomesh.md#custom-installation), [install Helm and add the IOMesh Helm repository].
+>_Note_: Both custom and offline installation are suitable for multiple cluster deployment.
+For [online custom installation](../deploy-iomesh-cluster/install-iomesh.md#custom-installation), install `Helm` and add the IOMesh Helm repository.
 For [offline installation](../deploy-iomesh-cluster/install-iomesh.md#offline-installation), download the installation package and load the IOMesh image.

 ### Deploy Management Cluster